PaulEekhof/Portfolio/README.md

   - Multiple Quiz Types: Support for various question categories
   - Localization Support: Ready for multiple languages

+## Includes
+  - The Python model Trainer
+  - The Python Finetuner
+  - Flask Server
+  - The Datasets

 # 2. Mastermind 2025
 Mastermind 2025 is a modern Flutter implementation of the classic code-breaking game.
 Challenge your logic and deduction skills by breaking the secret color code!